Neutralizing Topological Obstructions to Bubbles of Nothing: Wilson Lines and Incompatible Fermions

 At this point it is clear what is needed to restore the BON instability: the gauge field must be made dynamical, and in the instanton solution we require that $A_5$ relaxes to zero at the bubble wall.
 The Euclidean action contains the Maxwell term $ \frac{1}{4g^2}\int \sqrt{g} d^5x F_{ab}F^{ab} $ and if $A_5$ obtains a radial profile, then it contributes directly to the on-shell action and back-reacts on the geometry.

 This phenomenon was first described in~\cite{Blanco-Pillado:2016xvf}, in the context of 4D supergravity on $\RtSo$.
-There are various issues with $R$-symmetry in 4D supergravity~\cite{KS1,KS2,Seiberg:2010qd}, and in the model of~\cite{Blanco-Pillado:2016xvf} the gauged $U(1)_R$ is Higgsed at the Planck scale.
+There are various issues with $R$-symmetry in 4D supergravity~\cite{KS1,KS2,Distler:2010zg,Seiberg:2010qd}, and in the model of~\cite{Blanco-Pillado:2016xvf} the gauged $U(1)_R$ is Higgsed at the Planck scale.
 Here we will consider simpler examples on $\RfSo$.
-In the case of an ordinary Dirac fermion coupled to Einstein-Maxwell theory, and in 5D supergravity with a gauged, unbroken $U(1)_R$, the relevant bubble of nothing solution can be written down analytically and corresponds to the Euclidean continuation of a 5D Reissner-Nordstrom black hole.
+In the case of an ordinary Dirac fermion coupled to Einstein-Maxwell theory, and in 5D supergravity with a gauged, unbroken $U(1)_R$, the relevant bubble of nothing solution can be written down analytically and corresponds to the Euclidean continuation of a 5D Reissner-Nordstrom black hole.\footnote{ Other topological solitons with shrinking $S^1$ include the black strings and topological stars of~\cite{Bah:2020ogh,Bah:2020pdz,Bah:2021irr} and the Lorentzian solitons in $\mathcal N = 2$ and $\mathcal N=8$ supergravity of~\cite{Anabalon:2021tua,Anabalon:2022aig}. }

 Before proceeding we must comment on the effects of moduli potentials.
 First, we will ignore the stabilizing potential for the radial modulus.
 This is only a good approximation of the scale of the potential is somewhat small compared to the Einstein-Hilbert term, e.g. $V \lesssim M_p^2/R^2$ for characteristic bubble curvature scale $\sim $ KK scale $1/R$, but we make it for simplicity.
 There is also a ``holonomy potential" for $A_5$ generated by loops of charged particles circumnavigating the extra dimension.
 Therefore, whether the vacuum structure is such that the modification described above is actually required is a dynamical question.
 If there are light species with $mR\ll 1$ the potential is dominated by them, and the leading contribution is~(see, e.g.,~\cite{Arkani_Hamed_2007})